St. Peter's Basilica

-Below the St. Peter’s Basilica are the grottos.
-The caves were created by erecting the present St. Peter’s Basilica one floor above the first basilica of the 4th century built by Emperor Constantine.
+Below the St. Peter’s Basilica you canfind the grottoes.
+The grottoes were created by erecting the present St. Peter’s Basilica one floor above the first basilica of the 4th century built by Emperor Constantine.
 In the grottoes many popes and high-ranking personalities are buried.

-You can go down to the grottos on the stairs at the Pope altar.
-In the grottoes you are on the floor of the ancient basilica from the 4th century.
-The path through the caves ends above the visitor center of St. Peter’s at the entrance to the dome.
-You will need about fifteen minutes to visit the caves.
+You can go down to the grottoes on the stairs at the Pope altar.
+In the grottoes you find yourself on the floor of the ancient basilica from the 4th century.
+The path through the grottoes ends above the visitor center of St. Peter’s at the entrance to the dome.

 There are three ways to avoid the queues at St. Peter’s Basilica:

 - You get up early and visit St Peter’s in the morning.
-Before 9 o’clock is usually no queue at the security check
+Before 9 o’clock there usually is no queue at the security check

 - You take the guided tour of the Vatican museums and St Peter’s which includes the direct passage from the Sistine Chapel to St Peter’s *)